A brief history of tool watches

 Why is good readability essential for tool watches?

-People who love spending time outdoors do not love being blinded by reflections or infuriated by cluttered dials when taking a quick glance at their tool watch.
-Anti-reflective sapphire crystal, wide numerals and hands, fine minute markers, bold hour markers and a clear color contrast to distinguish between the dial and typography all contribute toward making a tool watch more readable.
-Hands, numerals and hour markers coated with Superluminova glow in the dark and under water, making tool watches more readable as well.
+People who love spending time outdoors do not want to be blinded by reflections or distracted by cluttered dials when taking a quick glance at their tool watch.
+Sapphire crystal glass with anti-reflective coating on both sides, wide numerals and hands, exact minute markers, bold hour markers and a clear color contrast to distinguish between the dial and typography all contribute to make a sporty watch more readable.
+Hands, numerals and indexes coated with Superluminova glow in the dark and under water, making sporty watches more readable as well.

 What is Superluminova?